Philmont Pollinator Pathway

 There are many ways you can contribute to pollinator conservation:

-In Your Yard: You can take steps to make your own yard pollinator friendly by adding native plants and forgoing pesticide use.
+In Your Yard: You can take steps to make your own yard pollinator friendly by adding native plants and avoiding pesticide use.
 If you rent, ask your landlord to add native plants to the landscaping, or plant a container garden.
-Free native plants and seeds are available from time to time through the Library.
-And, when purchasing (any) plants from a garden nursery, ensure that they were grown free of systemic pesticides which make the entire plant, including its nectar and pollen, toxic to invertebrates.
+Free native plants and seeds are often available at the Library.
+When purchasing (any) plants from a garden nursery, ensure that they were grown free of systemic pesticides which make the entire plant, including its nectar and pollen, toxic to invertebrates.

 RESOURCES